Vulval lichen sclerosis and lichen planus (VAIN)

-This information is about two particular skin conditions: lichen sclerosus and lichen planus.
-These can affect different parts of the body, but more commonly affect the vulva.
+Lichen sclerosus and lichen planus are skin conditions.
+They can affect different parts of the body, but commonly affect the vulva.

 The vulva is a woman's external genital area.
-It includes two hair-covered folds of skin called the labia majora, which surround two thin and delicate folds called the labia minora.
+It includes two hair-covered folds of skin called the labia majora.
+These surround two thin and delicate folds called the labia minora.

 The labia majora and labia minora surround the opening of the vagina and the tube through which urine is passed (the urethra).

 The clitoris is above the vagina and urethra.
 This small structure is very sensitive and helps a woman reach sexual climax (orgasm).
 The opening to the back passage (anus) is separated from the vulva by an area of skin called the perineum.

 Vulval lichen sclerosus (LS) and lichen planus (LP)

 LS and LP are fairly common, non cancerous skin conditions.
 They can affect any part of the body.
 When they affect the skin of the vulva, they’re known as vulval LS or LP.

 LS and LP can affect children and adults.
 These conditions can be controlled by treatment but can't be cured.